Shabana Mahmood: Early life and career

 Shabana Mahmood was born on 17 September 1980 in Birmingham, the daughter of Zubaida and Mahmood Ahmed.
 Her parents are of Pakistani origin with roots in Mirpur, Azad Kashmir.
-She is the eldest of four, is a twin with her brother, and has a younger sister and brother.
+(Note: Azad Kashmir is one of the Pakistani-administered territories in the disputed Kashmir region.)
+She has a twin brother, and a younger sister and brother.
 From 1981 to 1986 she lived with her family in Taif, Saudi Arabia, where her father worked as a civil engineer on desalination.
-After that, she was brought up in Birmingham, where, having failed the eleven-plus, she attended Small Heath School and King Edward VI Camp Hill School for Girls.
+After that, she was brought up in Birmingham, where, having passed the eleven-plus, she attended Small Heath School and King Edward VI Camp Hill School for Girls.

 Her mother worked in a convenience shop that the family bought after returning to England.
 Her father became the chair of the local Labour Party.
 Mahmood often helped him to campaign in local elections.
 In an interview with Nick Robinson in 2024, Mahmood said that, although politics "had always been part of [her] life", her ambition when younger was to be a barrister, and cited the example of the fictional Kavanagh QC.

-Mahmood read law at Lincoln College at the University of Oxford.
-She was president of the Junior Common Room (JCR).
+Mahmood read law at Lincoln College at the University of Oxford, where she was president of the Junior Common Room (JCR).
 She was awarded a 2:1 in 2002.
 In 2023, she recalled that Rishi Sunak, who would go on to become prime minister, was in the year above her at Lincoln College, and had promised to vote for her in the JCR election.
 She went on to complete the Bar Vocational Course at the Inns of Court School of Law in 2003, having received a scholarship from Gray's Inn.
 Mahmood is a qualified barrister, specialising in professional indemnity law.
 She worked at 12 King's Bench Walk from 2003 to 2004, and at Berrymans Lace Mawer from 2004 to 2007.